thulab/iot-benchmark/docs/DifferentTestModeConfig.md

 # 6. Generate data mode Benchmark configuration

-In order to generate reusable data sets, iot-benchmark provides a data set generation mode, which generates data sets to FILE_PATH for subsequent use in correctness write mode and correctness query mode.
+In order to generate reusable data sets, IoT Benchmark provides a data set generation mode, which generates data sets to FILE_PATH for subsequent use in correctness write mode and correctness query mode.

 Users can control the number of batches contained in each file by modifying `BIG_BATCH_SIZE`